outsidedav/swift/data/cloudant.md

     {: codeblock}

 ### Basic Operations
-These basic operations illustrate the fundamental actions to create, read, and destroy your documents, using the client initialized above.
+These basic operations illustrate the fundamental actions to create, read, and destroy your documents by using the initialized client.

 #### Create a document
 ```swift